 Please visit Line's full academic profile for more information on her work.

-Dr. Simon Turner is an Associate Professor at the Centre for Advanced Migration Studies in the Saxo Institute at the University of Copenhagen.
+Prof. Simon Turner is the Professor of Social Anthropology at Lund University.
 Turner’s interdisciplinary research topics include conflict and forced displacement, focusing on refugees, diaspora, ethnicity and humanitarianism.
 More recently his work has been on the invisibility of African migrants and displacement as well as on refugee camps as spaces of confinement.
 In addition, he is currently researching transnational families and reproduction as well as focusing on hope and shifting emotions within the Burundian diaspora.
 Turner’s geographical expertise also lies in Rwanda, Tanzania and Kenya.

 Prof. Claire Mercer